amazon-braket/amazon-braket-sdk-python/README.md

 Note: Make sure you are always using the branch 'stable/latest' and not 'master' for the SDK. 'master' may contain unstable changes.

 **To rename the folders in the SDK .zip files**
 First, extract the .zip files to a location of your choosing.
 Then open the location where you extracted the folders to.
 You can use either the GUI file system tools in your OS, or the command line.
-You should see 2 folders with the following names:
+You should see 3 folders with the following names:
 - braket-python-ir-stable-latest
+- amazon-braket-default-simulator-python-stable-latest
 - braket-python-sdk-stable-latest

 Rename the folders to the following:
 - braket-python-ir
+- amazon-braket-default-simulator-python
 - braket-python-sdk

 Then copy the renamed files and paste them into the `braketvirtenv` folder where you created a virtual environment.
 Your folder structure should look like this: